-- Distribute the weight on the knee during running and walking
+- Distribute weight evenly and dissipate force on the knee

 - Stabilize the knee when there’s rotation

 People of all ages can tear their menisci while performing various activities in many settings, including at home while doing simple tasks.

 Minor tears, although uncomfortable, can be treated naturally at home or through physical therapy.
 Severe tears should not go untreated as they can create deeper issues later and require special attention to avoid further damage.

 If your meniscus is torn, we want to help walk you through the road to recovery and make you aware of treatment options and recovery time.

 A meniscus tear is an injury that happens due to the twisting motions in your knees.
 Meniscus tears are the most common type of knee injury for athletes.
 They are especially common in athletes that play football, soccer, basketball, volleyball, hockey and tennis, where they constantly bend their knees.

 Meniscus tears can occur when young athletes suddenly change directions, land harshly after a jump or get direct impact from the side of their knee.

 It also occurs in older patients whose meniscus has started to degenerate and is more likely to tear when twisted.
 The menisci act as a “shock-absorber,” and they weaken over time as people get older.
 Completing the same movements repeatedly as well as bearing prolonged weight can cause a torn meniscus in older patients.

 A tear can be minor or complex, and complex tears usually require surgery.
 Similarly, if a minor tear is not healing on its own, medical attention may be necessary.